 The Barents Programme 2014-2018, as printable version in English - and as brochure in English and Russian.
 The programme was adopted by the Regional Council on 2 June 2013.

-Working groups deepen co-operation.
+Working Groups deepen co-operation.
 In order to deepen and concretise the co-operation the Regional Council has established Working Groups in priority areas of work.
-There are at present three regional thematic working groups on environment, investment and economic co-operation as well as transport and logistics.
-Together with the Working Group on Indigenous Peoples which has an advisory role to both the Regional Council and to the BEAC, and six joint BEAC/BRC working groups (culture; health and related social issues; education and research; energy: tourism; youth) there are altogether ten Working Groups reporting to the Barents Regional Council.
+There are at present three regional thematic Working Groups on Environment, Investments and Economic Cooperation as well as Transport and Logistics.
+Together with the Working Group on Indigenous Peoples, which has an advisory role to both the Regional Council and to the BEAC, the Barents Regional Youth Council, which has got a status of the offcial Working Group and six Joint BEAC/BRC Working Groups (Culture; Health and Related Social Issues; Education and Research; Energy: Tourism; Youth) there are altogether eleven Working Groups reporting to the Barents Regional Council.

 Members of the Barents Regional Council: